-Before submitting the plan to the District Council the qualifying body must bring the proposals to the attention to people who live, work or carry on business in the area.
+Before submitting the plan to the Council the qualifying body must bring the proposals to the attention to people who live, work or carry on business in the area.
 This stage must include a 6-week consultation period for representations to be made.
 This is commonly referred to as the Regulation 14 consultation.

-During this six-week period the qualifying body must also consult a number of statutory consultees: Northamptonshire County Council; adjoining parish councils; Homes England; Natural England; the Environment Agency; Historic England; Highways England; relevant voluntary sector organisations; and the District Council.
+During this six-week period the qualifying body must also consult a number of statutory consultees: adjoining parish councils; Homes England; Natural England; the Environment Agency; Historic England; Highways England; relevant voluntary sector organisations; and the Council.
 The Council will provide groups with a database of those who should be consulted.
-It is usual practice for the qualifying body to pass on details of respondents at Regulation 14 stage to the District Council, therefore it is important that they make consultees aware of this under GDPR.
-The District Council can advise on this.
+It is usual practice for the qualifying body to pass on details of respondents at Regulation 14 stage to the Council, therefore it is important that they make consultees aware of this under GDPR.
+The Council can advise on this.

-The qualifying body should then consider the responses and possibly revise the proposals in the light of comments received before submitting their plan to Daventry District Council.
+The qualifying body should then consider the responses and possibly revise the proposals in the light of comments received before submitting their plan to West Northamptonshire Council.
 Responses to this and details of informal and formal consultation exercises undertaken should be recorded in a consultation statement.

 The submitted draft Neighbourhood Plan must include: